-When it gets dark, any light becomes exceptional.
-In a book by Stephen Lawhead, (I think it was “the Silver Hand.”) we see a man, the hero take up stones which have been infused the creative power of the universe.
+When it gets dark, light becomes exceptional.
+In a book by Stephen Lawhead, (I think it was “the Silver Hand.”) we see a man, the hero take up stones that have been infused with the creative power of the universe.
 Standing on the walls of a besieged stronghold, the desperate hero throws the stones down on the attackers.
-And as each stone smashes into the ground it releases a part of a song, which destroys the enemy, and defeats those strong in the darkness.
+And as each stone smashes into the ground it releases a part of a song, which destroys the enemy and defeats those strong in the darkness.
 (Silly story.)

-His Spirit infuses into our hearts.
 He has imparted something in us that is both precious and powerful.
 He works through the pain and struggles that we encounter.
 These are terribly ugly, no question.
 But it is through these we plug into something real and eternal.
-I suppose when the tragic finally brings real life it’s a most precious thing.
+I suppose when the tragedy finally brings real life it’s a most precious thing.
 We treasure all this for it comes at such an exorbitant price.